 Copying or reproducing multiple articles onto other websites without permission is prohibited.

 If you are distributing a CLT translation, a modified derivative translation, or a translation that has directly borrowed or quoted portions of the CLT translation – CLT should be mentioned by name along with a link to the relevant translation.

 If you prefer to credit an individual CLT translator responsible for a specific segment, rather than CLT, please feel free to do so with reference to either their user name or actual name, viewable in the translation log for every single segment on the site.

 Non-commercial means not primarily intended for or directed towards commercial advantage or monetary compensation.

-If you are directly copying a substantial portion of one of our translations, distributing our translations, or making derisive translation thereof, please contact us for permission first.
+If you would like to directly copy a substantial portion of one of our translations, distributing our translations, or making derivative translation thereof, please contact us for permission first.